 Notice of Sale

-sale.
-The sale must be conducted by the trustee or an appointed substitute
+The pubic sate of the property must be conducted by the trustee or a validly appointed substitute trustee.
+A sale conducted by anyone else is void.

 When conducting the sale, the trustees simply read a copy of the posted Notice of Sale or prepared script reciting the pertinent facts such as the lien information and the property description and then announce thatthey will accept bids.